Welcome to my simple guide on Motor Timing, Boost and Turbo and how you can use them to get the best performance out of

 How altering Motor Timing affects performance

-Altering timing has a similar effect to changing the gearing.
+Altering motor timing has a similar effect to changing the gearing.
 Advancing (increasing) a motors timing will result in a higher maximum motor RPM but will reduce Torque.
 Reducing timing does the opposite – more Torque, lower maximum motor RPM.

-Higher RPM (Revolutions Per Minute) = higher top speed, less torque.
+Higher RPM (Revolutions Per Minute) = higher top speed, less torque (slower acceleration).

 More Torque: more pulling power, quicker acceleration, better over rough terrain etc.

-How much torque or RPM you need will depend on the car and the track or area you are racing on.
-Racing on a smooth surface with less rolling resistance means you can get more top end out of your car.
-Racing off-road on grass or difficult terrain would be better suited to a higher torque setup.
+How much torque or RPM you’ll need will depend on the car and the track or surface you are racing on.
+Racing on a smooth surface (with less rolling resistance) means you’ll be able to get more top end out of your car.
+Racing off-road on grass or difficult/bumpy terrain would be better suited to a higher torque setup.
 But remember, a slower car can mean faster lap times on small tracks with lots of tight turns, so experiment!

 So why bother adjusting Timing if you can simply change the gearing?